 - 1. Using any of the following controlled substances, including use of a substance for medicinal purposes under a doctor's care, unless a physician has advised the employee that it not will interfere with the employee's ability to perform his job safely:

-- a.
+- i.
 Marijuana (THC metabolite)

-- b.
+- ii.
 Cocaine

-- c.
+- iii.
 Opiates (morphine and codeine)

-- d.
+- iv.
 Phencyclidine (PCP)

-- e.
+- v.
 Amphetamines

 - 2. Being in possession of any unauthorized controlled substance.

-- 3. Reporting for duty while impaired from any prescribed therapeutic drug or controlled substance usage. - 4.
-Refusing to submit to a required controlled substances test.
+- 3. Reporting for duty while impaired from any prescribed therapeutic drug or controlled substance usage.

+- 4. Refusing to submit to a required controlled substances test.